Kokomo Wild Cats: History

 Kokomo, Indiana was without minor league baseball until 1955, when the Kokomo Giants began play as members of the Mississippi-Ohio Valley League.

 Beginning in 2014, Kokomo became home to the collegiate summer baseball level Kokomo Jackrabbits who began play as members of the Northwoods League.

 The ballpark

-The name of the Kokomo home minor league ballpark is unknown.
+The name of the Kokomo home minor league ballpark in the era is unknown.